quicwg/multipath/draft-ietf-quic-multipath.md

 of 3.
 Note that the paths use different packet number spaces.
 In this case, the client is going to close the first path.
 It identifies the path by the sequence number of the received packet's DCID over that path (path identifier type 0x00), hence using the path_id 1.
-In reply, the server confirms the path using the sequence number of the received packet's DCID over that path (path identifier type 0x00), which corresponds to the path_id 2.
+Optionally, the server confirms the path closure by sending an PATH_ABANDON frame using the sequence number of the received packet's DCID over that path (path identifier type 0x00) as path identifier, which corresponds to the path_id 2.
 Both the client and the server can close the path after receiving the RETIRE_CONNECTION_ID frame for that path.